mindspore-ai/docs/docs/federated/api/source_en/java_api_syncfljob.md

 import com.mindspore.flclient.SyncFLJob
 ```

-SyncFLJob defines the API flJobRun() for starting federated learning on the device, the API modelInference() for inference on the device, and the API getModel() for obtaining the latest model on the cloud.
+SyncFLJob defines the API flJobRun() for starting federated learning on the device, the API modelInference() for inference on the device, the API getModel() for obtaining the latest model on the cloud, and the API stopFLJob() for stopping federated learning training tasks.

 ## Public Member Functions